learn-co-curriculum/dsc-welchs-ttest/README.md

 ## Calculate the degrees of freedom

 Once the t-score has been calculated for the experiment using the above formula, you then must calculate the degrees of freedom for the t-distribution.
-Under the Student's t-test, this is simply the sample size minus one, but given that the sample sizes may vary using the Welch's t-test, the calculation is a bit more complex:
+Under the two-sample Student's t-test, this is simply the total number of observations in the samples size minus two, but given that the sample sizes may vary using the Welch's t-test, the calculation is a bit more complex:

 $ \Large v \approx \frac{\left( \frac{s_1^2}{N_1} + \frac{s_2^2}{N_2}\right)^2}{\frac{s_1^4}{N_1^2v_1} + \frac{s_2^4}{N_2^2v_2}} $